zama-ai/fhe_ios_demo/README.md

 ```

 ## Grab static libs (.a)
 The ios simulator one needs to be FAT, even if it contains one slice.
-An x86-64 slice can be added to it:
+(You can also add an x86-64 slice later on)
 ```shell
 lipo -create -output $(OUTPUT)/libtfhe-ios-sim.a $(TFHE_RS_PATH)/target/aarch64-apple-ios-sim/release/libtfhe.a
 ```